rhinofly-cso/DocumentationGenerator/README.md

   * `<sourcePath>` – an absolute path to a library up for documentation; use as many tags as you like
   * `<documentDestination>` – the destination folder (also an absolute path)

 Additionally, you can specify regular expressions for library folders that need to be skipped in `<reExcludeFolder>`.
-The tag adds REs in addition to the default value `&quot;^\\.&quot;`, which means that the generator always skips folders which have a name starting with a dot.
+The tag adds REs in addition to the default value `"^\."`, which means that the generator always skips folders which have a name starting with a dot.
 Alternatively, specify an absolute path to a folder – and all of its subdirectories – that needs to be skipped in `<excludePath>`.
 You can also denote separate components that need to be skipped using `<excludeComponent>`.
 All tags can be used multiple times.

 ### Tag specifications